AdeoyeEmmanuel2020/Secure_S3_Bucket/README.md

 ## Business Challenge
 **The Problem** <br>
-**Context:** S3 misconfiguration is the leading cause of cloud data breaches, with over 70% of organizations experiencing at least one accidental data exposure incident.
+**Context:** S3 misconfiguration is the leading cause of cloud data breaches, with over 70% of organisations experiencing at least one accidental data exposure incident.

 **Real-World Impact:**
 - **Capital One (2019):** 100M customer records exposed via misconfigured S3 bucket